What Is Cheek Implant?

 Types of cheek procedures:

-1. Cheek fillers- To restore the radiance and youthfulness to the skin, injectables fillers such as Hyaluronic acid are used to add volume to your cheeks.
+1. Cheek fillers- To restore the radiance and youthfulness to the skin, injectable fillers such as Hyaluronic acid are used to add volume to your cheeks.
 Fillers provide a long-lasting impact up to two years.
 If you are not sure about a permanent implant, you may try fillers to restore the mid face fullness.
 It hardly takes 2 minutes to inject fillers, and there are rarely any visible marking.

 2. Cheek fat transfer- As you age your cheeks lose fat and look hollow.
 To restore these areas fat transfer is done.
-Mostly fat is taken from your own things or abdomen.
+Mostly fat is taken from your own thighs or abdomen.
 The result is subtle but natural as well as impressive.
 The whole procedure takes not more than 30 minutes and offers long-lasting effect up to five years.
 The reaction or rejection risk is also minimal as your body fat cells are used.

 3. Cheek Implant- For the cheek enhancement, a plastic surgeon augments an implant over the patient’s cheekbones.
 It offers a long term solution.

 Cheek implants may be of different sizes and shapes.
 They are made up of solid silicone or a compatible synthetic material.
-Silicone implants can be adjusted or removed anytime and is ideal for them who want to create a lifting effect or add lots of volume to the cheeks.
+Silicone implants can be adjusted or removed anytime and is an ideal option for them who want to create a lifting effect or add lots of volume to the cheeks.
 Silicon implant is also right if there is a need for correcting the skeletal deficiency.
 The selection of implant is done by the cosmetic surgeon depending on your face structure and requirement.

 The positioning of cheek implant